mschellenger96/gsg_project/README.md

 - Added comment for clarification to GetAttributes() helper method in Lesson 3

 - Added null checks and ?? syntax in Lesson 4 and Bonus to remove exceptions when code is run more than once

+- Changed order of methods in Lesson 4 code for continuity with doc

+- Added a contains check in CreateWeakReference